seasmith/HoustonCrimeViewer/README.md

 [The app](https://seasmith.shinyapp.io/HoustonCrimeViewer) allows you to explore the City of Houston crime data set through the use of an interactive choropleth map, line charts, histograms, and an hour-by-hour heatmap.
 All instances of crime rate refer to the rate per 100,000 persons.

+**NOTE:**

+-   This app is not mobile ready.
+Sorry.
+Pop-ups are sticky; I will get around to fixing this.
+-   If using Firefox, you will have to select a 'Crime Category' to populate the choropleth map.
+For whatever reason, the app does not auto-populate the map with the default 'Aggravated Assaults' category.

 ### Tour

 The choropleth map gives you a tooltip with some helpful information.